AIDynamicAction/rcognita/README.md

 The main module is a preset, on the flowchart a 3-wheel robot.
 It initializes the system (the environment), the controllers (the agents, e. g., a safe agent, a benchmarking agent, a reinforcement learning agent etc.), the visualization engine called animator, the logger and the simulator.
-The latter is a multi-purpose device for simulating agent-environment loops of different types (specified by sys type).
+The latter is a multi-purpose device for simulating agent-environment loops of different types (specified by `sys_type`).

-Depending on `sys_type`, the environment can either be described by a differential equation (including stochastic ones), a difference equation (for discrete-time systems), or by a probability distribution (for, e. g., Markov decision processes).
+Depending on `sys_type`, the environment can either be described by a differential equation (including stochastic ones), a difference equation (for discrete-time systems), or by a probability distribution (for, e.g., Markov decision processes).

 The parameter `dt` determines the maximal step size for the numerical solver in case of differential equations.
 The main method of this class is `sim_step` which performs one solver step, whereas reset re-initializes the simulator after an episode.